openebs/openebs/contribute/design/1.x/cstor/pool/pool_expansion_by_expanding_disk.md

 	BlockDeviceName string `json:"blockDeviceName"`

 	// Capacity is the capacity of the block device.
-	// It is system generated
+    // This field will be populated by CSPI controller.
 	Capacity string `json:"capacity"`

-	// DevLink is the dev link for block devices
+	// DevLink is the dev link for block devices.
+    // This field will be populated by CSPI controller.
 	DevLink string `json:"devLink"`
 }
 ```

 ### Steps to perform user stories

-- User has to make sure that blockdevice capacity to needs to be updated.
+- User has to make sure that blockdevice capacity needs to be updated.

 #### Pool Expansion Steps: